Richard Albarran Photo: Hall Chadwick |

 In their statement of claim filed with the court, the plaintiffs are seeking declarations from the Supreme Court that Pleash and Albarran be replaced, that the DoCA be concluded and that Joe & Joe's members and creditors be paid out, plus damages and costs.

 Pleash and Albarran attempted to have many of the allegations - which are summed up in this interlocutory judgement handed down by Justice Paul Brereton on November 4, 2013 - struck out when the plaintiffs sought to amend their statement of claim last year.
+It should be noted that Etienne Lawyers is not a party to the current proceedings and there is no suggestion of wrongdoing on its part.

 As can been seen from the Brereton judgement, the amended claim was largely allowed and a hearing on the matter is now imminent.
-To support their allegations, the plaintiffs have engaged a number of expert witnesses to assess the administration of the DoCA and the fees, including David Young from Young Business RIT, Richard Brien of Nicols + Brien and John Woodward of Turnbull Hill
+To support their allegations, the plaintiffs have engaged a number of expert witnesses to assess the administration of the DoCA and the fees, including David Young from Young Business RIT, Richard Brien of Nicols + Brien and John Woodward of Turnbull Hill.

 Among the claims to be tested will be the plaintiffs' insistence that Joe & Joe was solvent when Pleash and Albarran were appointed voluntary administrators and that one Elias family member was told Joe & Joe could be progressed through the VA process in about one month, at a cost of approximately $50,000.